emmajanedrews/base-template/_posts/2017-10-25-2017-canadian-real-estate-market-update.md

 In Greater Vancouver, homebuyer demand continues to differ based on housing type.
 We’re here today to take a closer look at what happened in the metro Vancouver housing market in September.

-Realtors registered over 2,800 sales &nbsp;on the MLS last month.
+Realtors registered over 2,800 sales  on the MLS last month.
 That figure is up 25% from this time last year and up 13% when compared to the 10-year September sales average.

 {% include pullquote.html %}